gitEricsson/GraphQL_Smart_Contract/readme.md

-# Simple GraphQL Smart Contract
+# GraphQL Smart Contract

 ## Overview

-This project is a simple GraphQL server that interacts with an Ethereum smart contract using Hardhat and Ethers.js.
+This project is a GraphQL server that interacts with an Ethereum smart contract using Hardhat and Ethers.js.
 The server allows users to increment a counter stored on the blockchain and retrieve its current value.
 It also includes a MongoDB database for user management.

 ## Table of Contents